 Value For Money

-If the A3 was a premium lager it would doubtless be referred to as reassuringly expensive.
+If the A3 was a premium lager it would doubtless be referred to as 'reassuringly expensive'.
 Prices are a good deal more than you can expect to pay for something like a more mainstream Ford or Vauxhall but many will consider it a fair price given the overall aura of quality.
-You're not going to find too many A3s leaving dealerships at less than £20,000 as that sum will buy you little more than a 1.4-litre TFSI petrol variant with a few modest options on board.
-The bulk of the range campaigns up to £25,000 and these days is almost directly comparable to Audi's two closest rivals in this segment, the BMW 1 Series and the much improved Mercedes A Class.
+You're not going to find too many A3s leaving dealerships at less than £20,000 as that sum will buy you little more than a 1.0-litre TFSI petrol variant with a few modest options on board.
+The bulk of the range campaigns up to £25,000 or more and these days is almost directly comparable to Audi's two closest rivals in this segment, the BMW 1 Series and the much improved Mercedes A Class.
 Though choice between this trio will come down to personal preference, the fact that you can have, say, an A3 2.0TDI on the same fuel and tax terms you'd have to choose a feeble 1 Series or A-Class diesel to get will be a powerful incentive for Audi ownership.

 Could I Live With One?

-The fourth generation Audi A3 is a car that generates few complaints and will be happily received by the families of the executives who'll doubtless gravitate towards it.
+The improved fourth generation Audi A3 is a car that generates few complaints and will be happily received by the families of the executives who'll doubtless gravitate towards it.
 It's not too showy and offers solid engineering and a huge feel good factor.
 Perhaps the only area where it's possible to grouse is over the pricing, especially when you consider that it's based around more humble Golf running gear.
 If you can swallow the chunky up front asking price, you'll be rewarded with a car that does everything very well in a quiet, unruffled manner.
 I for one was sorry to see it go.